What is the tidal phenomenon at the Baie de Somme?

 Somme Bay

-The tidal phenomenon is a cyclical and complex movement that takes place in the oceans and seas around the globe.
-The Bay of the Somme is one of the destinations the most popular places to observe this fascinating phenomenon.
+The phenomenon of the tides is a complex cyclical movement that takes place in the oceans and seas around the globe.
+The Baie de Somme is one of the most popular destinations for observing this fascinating phenomenon.

 In this article, we will examine the tidal cycle in the Bay of the Somme to better understand what makes it so attractive to visitors.
 We will also look at how the tidal cycle affects the natural habitats and activities of the area, and how tourists can benefit from it.